Gołdap: 18th and 19th centuries

 From 1709 to 1711 eastern Prussia suffered from a plague.
 The deceased were replaced by Germans from Brandenburg, Pomerania, Magdeburg, Halberstadt, the Electorate of the Palatinate, and Nassau, as well as Swiss and Lithuanians.
-In 1732 Protestants expelled from Salzburg also resettled the area.
+In 1734, 117 Protestants expelled from Salzburg settled in the town.
 In the 19th century Gołdap's population consisted mainly of Poles, Lithuanians and Germans, mostly Protestants.
 Lutheran services took place in all three languages.
 In 1831, the Polish pastor's house was burnt down.

 In 1807, Polish troops of General Jan Henryk Dąbrowski were stationed in the town.
+Part of the French Grande Armée passed through the town in 1812.
 In 1863, Poles smuggled weapons through the town to the Russian Partition of Poland to support the January Uprising.

 In the 18th and 19th centuries Goldap was a notable centre of commerce and production of various goods for the local market, as well as an important centre of grain production.
 In 1818 it became a seat of Landkreis Goldap.
 In 1825, the county (including the town) had 24,911 inhabitants, including (by mother tongue): 17,412 (~70%) German, 3,940 (~16%) Polish and 3,559 (~14%) Lithuanian.
 In 1879 the town was linked to a railway.